 Business factors also influenced technical requirements.
-In September of 2014, Samsung acquired PrinterOn®, a pioneer in mobile cloud printing solutions.
+Samsung acquired PrinterOn®, a pioneer in mobile cloud printing solutions.
 Samsung began development of the cloud-based printing solution for any device, anywhere.
 Samsung needed to deliver infrastructure to the Dev teams with agility consistent with their rapid pace of development.

-In mid-2013, Samsung partnered with ClearScale to deliver the Cloud Solutions Platform.
-ClearScale provided expertise in the identification and selection of different cloud platform components and providers – this led to a cost effective way for Samsung to scale the development effort.
+Samsung partnered with ClearScale to deliver the Cloud Solutions Platform.
+ClearScale provided expertise in the identification and selection of different cloud platform components and providers — this led to a cost effective way for Samsung to scale the development effort.
 Samsung leveraged ClearScale’s DevOps experience to automate deployments as well.
-Their knowledge of Amazon Web Services and enterprise cloud components helped Samsung build a best in class high performance design with an efficient cost footprint.
-The Cloud Solutions platform would be cloud agnostic with the ability to manage AWS, GCE, and private cloud technologies.
-The cloud management component (e.g. RightScale) had to be modular and replaceable without re-development efforts.
+Their knowledge of Amazon Web Services and enterprise cloud components helped Samsung build a best-in-class high performance design with an efficient cost footprint.
+The Cloud Solutions Platform would be cloud agnostic with the ability to manage AWS, GCE, and private cloud technologies.
+The cloud management component (e.g., RightScale) had to be modular and replaceable without redevelopment efforts.
 The system would provide services that have infinite horizontal scalability.

 Keeping up with technological advances and Samsung’s drive for excellence is no simple task for any Systems Integrator, in which ClearScale’s hallmark of innovation is evident.
 It demands speed, agility, rapid adaptation to changing business requirements, deployment of the latest technology changes, and most importantly identification of new business opportunities with each field test and development iterations.